Dental Implants

 Click above to see reviews.

-If you are considering dental implants, you may have questions about how life will be directly following the surgery and in the long term.
-Each case is a little different, and no two patients are exactly alike.
-Dr. Scharf will give you more details about what your particular case might entail.
+If you are considering dental implants, you may have questions about how life will be directly following the surgery and for the long term.
+Each case is a little different, and no two patients are exactly alike, so Dr. Scharf will give you more details about what your particular case might entail.
 But, here we address some common questions and concerns.

 What factors might add to recovery time?